sara-sabr/technology-budgeting/handbook.md

 ### Limit total spending

-The greater the amount of money spent on a software project, the greater the odds of failure.
-As a general rule, plan to spend no more than \$10 million on an entire project.<sup id="reference-12"><a href="#footnote-12">12</a></sup> (There are rare exceptions for extraordinarily complex systems like employment insurance, pension plans, and or old age security.)
+The greater the amount of money spent on a software project the greater the odds of failure.
+As a general rule, plan to spend no more than \$10 million on an entire project.<sup id="reference-12"><a href="#footnote-12">12</a></sup> (There are rare exceptions for extraordinarily complex systems like employment insurance, pension plans, and or old age security.)(TO-DO: Explore new limits for these cases)

 #### Checklist